-On May 10, 2017, the Company began listing on the NASDAQ Stock Exchange and became subject to the NASDAQ Capital Market listing standards and corporate governance requirements.
-Prior to that time, as a matter of good business practices, the Company had imposed upon itself more rigorous corporate governance standards than required by applicable law.
-In addition to the NASDAQ requirements, the Company adhered to the applicable requirements of the Sarbanes-Oxley Act of 2002.
-The Company chose to implement most of those corporate governance policies to encourage appropriate conduct among the members of its Board of Directors, officers and employees and to assure that the Company operates in an efficient and ethical manner.
+On May 10, 2017, the Company began listing on the NASDAQ Stock Exchange and became subject to the NASDAQ Capital Market listing standards and corporate governance requirements and complies with all of the corporate governance requirements applicable to it as a NASDAQ listed security.
+In addition to the NASDAQ requirements, the Company is subject to and complies with the applicable governance requirements of the Sarbanes-Oxley Act of 2002.

-In consideration of the size, complexity, and nature of the Company's business, the Board of Directors and Corporate Governance and Nominating Committee have chosen to establish separate positions for the President and the Board Chairman in order to maintain a separation of power and duties to further strengthen the governance structure.
+In consideration of the size, complexity, and nature of the Company's business, the Board of Directors, Corporate Governance and Nominating Committee have chosen to establish separate positions for the President and the Board Chairman in order to maintain a separation of power and duties to further strengthen the governance structure.
 The Board Chairman is a non-employee, director who is not directly involved with the daily operations of the Company.
 Thus, the Board Chairman is able to focus attention on corporate structure and future strategic direction.
 The Board Chairman serves as the leader of the Board of Directors, presiding over full board meetings and ensuring full accountability for the shareholders' interests.
 Effectively monitoring the decisions and actions of management is one of the primary roles of the Board of Directors.
 The President and Chief Executive Officer is a bank insider providing management and leadership for ongoing operations of the Company, as well as the Company's wholly-owned subsidiary, The Farmers & Merchants State Bank, who is also accountable to the Board of Directors.
-Succession plans exist for the Board Chairman and President and Chief Executive Officer, as well as Vice Chairman of the Board, and all the Executive Officers of the Bank.
+Succession plans exist for the Board Chairman and President and Chief Executive Officer, as well as Vice Chairman of the Board, and all Executive Officers of the Bank.